-Loans to customers were up 13 per cent, or \leqslant 10,339 million, to \leqslant 91,204 million.
-Households accounted for \leqslant 3,621 million of the increase, non-financial corporations for \leqslant 3,234 million, and other financial corporations for \leqslant 3,206 million; the remainder was attributable to loans to governments.
-There was growth in the customer business in almost all markets: The strong growth at head office (up \leqslant 3,607 million or 17 per cent) stemmed from \leqslant 2,135 million in loans to other financial corporations - of which \leqslant 1,105 million was repo business - and \leqslant 1,471 million in loans to corporate customers, primarily project finance, export finance and standard loans.
-The increase in Russia (up \leqslant 2,826 million, or 33 per cent, around half of which was attributable to currency movements), was mainly in loans to non-financial corporations (up \leqslant 1,584 million) and households (up \leqslant 1,073 million), in particular mortgage loans, personal loans and credit card lending.
-There was also significant growth in Slovakia (up \leqslant 881 million or 9 per cent) and in the Czech Republic (up \leqslant 741 million or 7 per cent) - primarily in loans to households, in particular mortgage loans, and to a lesser extent loans to non-financial corporations - as well as in Hungary (up \leqslant 468 million or 14 per cent) and in Bulgaria (up \leqslant 421 million or 16 per cent).
+Loans to customers were up 13 per cent, or \in 10,339 million, to \in 91,204 million.
+Households accounted for \in 3,621 million of the increase, non-financial corporations for \in 3,234 million, and other financial corporations for \in 3,206 million; the remainder was attributable to loans to governments.
+There was growth in the customer business in almost all markets: The strong growth at head office (up \in 3,607 million or 17 per cent) stemmed from \in 2,135 million in loans to other financial corporations - of which \in 1,105 million was repo business - and \in 1,471 million in loans to corporate customers, primarily project finance, export finance and standard loans.
+The increase in Russia (up \in 2,826 million, or 33 per cent, around half of which was attributable to currency movements), was mainly in loans to non-financial corporations (up \in 1,584 million) and households (up \in 1,073 million), in particular mortgage loans, personal loans and credit card lending.
+There was also significant growth in Slovakia (up \in 881 million or 9 per cent) and in the Czech Republic (up \in 741 million or 7 per cent) - primarily in loans to households, in particular mortgage loans, and to a lesser extent loans to non-financial corporations - as well as in Hungary (up \in 468 million or 14 per cent) and in Bulgaria (up \in 421 million or 16 per cent).

-Since the beginning of the year, cash and other assets rose € 2,549 million to € 32,022 million.
-Cash balances increased € 1,732 million to € 24,289 million, primarily at head office (increase of € 1,427 million, particularly from repo business).
-Other assets were up € 817 million to € 7,733 million, half of which was due to the recognition of right-of-use assets in the statement of financial position (application of IFRS 16).
+Since the beginning of the year, cash and other assets rose \notin 2,549 million to \notin 32,022 million.
+Cash balances increased \notin 1,732 million to \notin 24,289 million, primarily at head office (increase of \notin 1,427 million, particularly from repo business).
+Other assets were up \notin 817 million to \notin 7,733 million, half of which was due to the recognition of right-of-use assets in the statement of financial position (application of IFRS 16).